Dudemanguy/vmn/docs/command.md

-# Command Mode
+# Command Mode #

 **Note**: The command mode is currently in progress, but much is planned in the future.

 Just like in vim, you can enter command mode (default `:`).
-Currently, command mode allows you to type in commands to send to the libmpv client.
-The proper syntax to use is `mpv cmd your-command-and-args`.
-The `your-command-and-args` section is formatted exactly like mpv's input config bindings.
+Command allows you to interact directly with the libmpv backend in numerous ways.
+Interacting directly with vmn is also planned.

+## Syntax ##

+``<mpv/vmn> <exec> <exec_args>``

+Multiple spaces between command arguments is allowed.
+However, it cannot begin with a space.
+Your input will be ignored if it does.
+Checking for errors has not yet been implemented, so typing in an invalid command will silently fail.

+The first argument specifies whether the command should be sent to the libmpv backend or vmn.
+Currently only support for mpv commands are implemented.

+### mpv ###
+These are the supported commands for mpv.
+The same formatting and names from mpv's input config bindings are used.
 See this [document](https://github.com/mpv-player/mpv/blob/master/DOCS/man/input.rst) for details.

+`cmd`\
+Executes the `mpv_command` function (for using mpv's input commands).

+`set`\
+Executes the `mpv_set_option_string` function (for setting mpv properties).

+The additional arguments are used as arguments for their respective function.

+## Examples ##

-For example, you would type `mpv cmd add volume 10` to increase the volume of the currently playing item by 10.
+`mpv cmd add volume 10` \

-Checking for errors has not yet been implemented, so typing in an invalid command will silently fail.
-Multiple spaces between command arguments is allowed, but the command cannot being with a space.
-Your input will be ignored if it does.
+Raises volume by 10.

+`mpv set osc no` \
+Turns the osc off.